renovatebot/renovate/docs/usage/configuration-options.md

 <!-- prettier-ignore -->
 !!! warning "Negative reviews on GitHub block Renovate automerge"
-    Renovate won't automerge on GitHub if a PR has a negative review.
+    Renovate does not automerge on GitHub if a PR has a negative review.

 <!-- prettier-ignore -->
 !!! note